UPBGE/UPBGE-Docs/source/manual/introduction/briefing.rst

    :align: left

 The year 2012 marked the tenth anniversary of Blender going open source.
-During these 10 years of open source development, more than 150 people have contributed something to the source code, totaling 50,000 contributions ("commits," in SVN techno-jargon), averaging nearly 30 commits every day over the past year.
-Needless to say, the program has improved much over the years, and it shows no sign of slowing down.
-The image below shows the Blender development statistics gathered from the official SVN repository including Blender trunk all its branches.
+During these 10 years of open source development, more than 150 people have contributed something to the source code, totaling 50,000 contributions ("commits," in GIT techno-jargon), averaging nearly 30 commits every day over the past year.
+Needless to say, the program has improved much over the years, and it shows no sign of slowing down when it reaches almost to the twentyth anniversary.
+The image below shows the Blender development statistics gathered from the official GIT repository including Blender trunk all its branches.

 Blender vs UPBGE
 ^^^^^^^^^^^^^^^^